La Gimblette: The Mühlbacher version

 The Mühlbacher version of La Gimblette, as shown in the 1907 sales catalogue of the Galerie Georges Petit.
 This is probably the earliest photograph of one of the various versions of the painting La Gimblette ever taken.
 Compared to the picture in the Christie's auction catalogue of 2024, it can be assumed that the painting is still framed in the same frame as described in the 1907 sales catalogue.

 The Mühlbacher version of La Gimblette, as shown in the 2024 sales catalogue of Christie's in New York.
-The descriptions vary over the years from: by Fragonard, attributed to Fragonard or follower of Fragonard.
+The descriptions vary over the years, such as: by Fragonard, attributed to Fragonard or follower of Fragonard.

 It is named after M. Georges Mühlbacher in whose collection the painting was at the beginning of the 20th century.
 The dimensions are: 72.4 cm x 91.0 cm.
 It has a provenance dating back to the early 20th century.

-After the death of M. Georges Mühlbacher in 1906, the painting was sold at auction in Paris between 13 May and 15 May 1907, by the Galerie Georges Petit, as part of the sale of the Mühlbacher Collection, lot 23, offered as painted by Jean-Honoré Fragonard, for FRF 31,500.
+After the death of M. Georges Mühlbacher in 1906, the painting was sold at auction in Paris between 13 and 15 May 1907 by the Galerie Georges Petit, as part of the sale of the Mühlbacher Collection, lot 23, offered as painted by Jean-Honoré Fragonard, for FRF 31,500.
 The buyer was none other than one of the experts in painting of the sale himself, Marius Paulme (1863–1928).
 In the 1907 sales catalogue of the Galerie Georges Petit, the painting was described as follows:

-A young woman lies on a bed, half-naked, a muslin cap tied to her blond hair with a blue ribbon.
-Her head raised on a large pillow, her legs in the air and half-bent, holding a small white dog on the tips of her feet, she offers him a gimblette.
-Pink curtains are stretched across the background, to the right and left.
-In the foreground, on a blue stool, a yellow silk skirt.
+A young woman lies upon a bed, half-naked, her blond hair covered by a muslin cap tied with a blue ribbon.
+Her head rests upon a large pillow; her legs are raised and half bent, and she holds a small white dog on the tips of her feet, offering it a gimblette.
+Pink curtains extend across the background to right and left.
+In the foreground, upon a blue stool, lies a skirt of yellow silk.
 Canvas, height, 72 cm; width, 90 cm.
 Old frame, in carved and gilded wood, from the Régence period.

 The Mühlbacher version was sold at auction on 31 January 2024 by Christie's in New York, Old Master Sale, lot 67, for US$ 756,000.
 However, the Mühlbacher version was auctioned several times after 1907, including in 1969, 1975 and 2001, whereat the auction houses did not always identify the painting as a work by Fragonard or attribute it to him.
 At the auction in 2001, it was offered as French school of the 18th century, follower of Fragonard.

 The composition of this painting is known in three versions.
 In addition to the Mühlbacher version, there is also the Krämer version and the Cailleux version.
 In the Cailleux version the dog is black.
 The three versions are of uneven quality.